Input/output

-In computing, input/output (I/O, i/o, or informally io or IO) is the communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
+In computing, input/output (I/O, i/o, or informally io or IO) is the communication between an information processing system, such as a computer, and the outside world, such as another computer system, peripherals, or a human operator.
 Inputs are the signals or data received by the system and outputs are the signals or data sent from it.
 The term can also be used as part of an action; to "perform I/O" is to perform an input or output operation.